Rthe1st/photo-assassin-2/README.md

 Client unit tests should test effects on webpage HTML.

 Server unit tests should test JS logic but not HTTP/socket handling code

+## Memory leak debugging

+Run node with `--inspect` and go to chrome://inspect in chromium You can then use chrome's debugger to examine the heap Last leak was caused by logging entire Game instances on GPS update